 7. CHR stations with a credible news service and host that do more than “just play music” are growing in their primary demo but are down or stable on total listening

 Following the notion that there is an upside to be found in the demo-shift on AC stations, we have further found signs that some CHR stations are growing in the 12-34 demo.
 This goes for CHR stations who have “something more on offer” than just a joke-cracking DJ and a bunch of records.
 The idea that younger listeners aren’t interested in what is going on around them, has simply proven wrong.
 The clear pattern we see is that stations with an intelligent heartbeat and a mission of providing a flow of relevant information besides being entertaining, are doing better than the ones who are not.

-Trying to make a lasting improvement on the demo-shift caused by the pandemic, we have advised clients with CHR stations that may have sounded “a little too old” to go younger on the music.
+We are trying to make a lasting improvement on the demo-shift caused by the radio in the pandemic.
+Therefore, we have advised clients with CHR stations that may have sounded “a little too old” to go younger on the music.
 That way we think they may be able to retain the new listeners coming in and get more listening minutes out of them.

 We do see small drops in unique listening even on well-driven CHR’s – but they combine with higher TSL to create an increase in total listening.

 8. Music-only channels (and channels with strict entertainment focus) of a general nature are down on all measuring points

 The radio industry has been economically into more and more automated programming.
 It means, fewer and fewer live hours, less and less capacity to provide unique local or regional content.
 That turn of events is not killing or at least seriously damaging stations that have “gone too far” to have a relevance in these pandemic times.